On the Western tip of the island of

 next to the technological museum, which is worth

 visiting.
-A doll museum with a collection of
+There is also a doll museum with a

-those dolls are over 200 years old.
-The doll
+over 200 years old.
+The doll museum was created

 Museum